ericrenone/Gottingen-Hanlin-Framework/README.md

 # **Göttingen - Hanlin Framework**

-*A Civilizational Comparison of Knowledge Systems and Institutional Design*
+*A Civilizational Comparison of Knowledge Systems and Institutional Design June 2026*

 ---